 The next step is to look at precedents.
 Are there examples that resonate with you?
 These could be actual houses, images from books or online, or prior works of ours.
 Keep in mind the two-dimensional quality of images, whether in print or online.
 Your building will be three-dimensional and experiential.
 A kitchen that photographs well is not always an enjoyable cooking environment.

 Next, we sketch out possible design solutions.
 These sketches might be a combination of hand drawings and computer models.
-Each sketch is a particular solution to the program.
+Each sketch is a particular solution to the program: a possible future building that seems to satisfy the program.
 Design solutions often have a central theme or organizing principal.
 This theme is also called the “parti”.
 Think of the parti as the singular insight that organizes a wide range of program needs into a coherent and well-formed solution.

 Hopefully one or more of these conceptual sketches will resonate with you.
 We can then refine and add more detail to the successful design.
 The refinements and detail should strengthen the parti.
 They also reduce the ambiguity in the design, and dictate construction quality to the contractor.
 A completed design is virtually equivalent to the intended building, down to the wall color and wood species of the flooring.
 Contract documents are the collection of graphic and written descriptions of the intended project, refined to the point that a firm dollar value can be given in order to build the project.
 In fact, the term “contract documents” specifically means drawings and specifications that are precise enough to be the basis for a contract for construction.

 How long does it take to design a building?